MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 - Dovetail to document our research
 - Whimsical for brainstorming and wireframing
 - Figma for both low- and high-fidelity UI design
-- The new design system I recently had championed
+- The new design system <a href="https://mathieufortune.github.io/MC-designsystem.html" target="_blank">I recently had championed</a>
 - Asana for project management and guiding engineering implementation

 My team included a Product Manager, a squad of five Software Engineers and a UX researcher for the initial problem discovery.

 The project started in the summer of 2021.
 A beta version was rolled out to a selected number of customers in January 2022, allowing the team to quickly iterate on the designs.
-By April 2022, we launched the fully realized version, accounting for the feedback and insights gathered during the beta phase.
+By April 2022, we launched the full release version, accounting for the feedback and insights gathered during the beta phase.

 ## Navigating Growth Hurdles

 As Mentor Collective experienced rapid growth, several challenges emerged: scalability concerns, accessibility compliance, and gaps in user insights.

 The initial MVP state of the partner dashboard was under strain.
 Both its performance and features required improvements to ensure the product could scale seamlessly with our expanding user base.